 Access

-The process of retrieving data and storing it in a device.
-It also helps in recovering deleted information from your device.
+The process of retrieving data and storing it in a device, as well as recovering deleted information, is known as data backup.

 Access Time